 How to Create the Nordic Modern Home with Vogue Scandinavia

 We expect a lot from the furniture pages of the new Vogue Scandinavia.
-The Nordic countries have been leading lights when it comes to chairs and lighting and there is room for incredible, innovative displays of interior that not only showcase the best of Denmark, Norway and Sweden…and pos Finland and Icelandic design, but no doubt also leads the way forward.
+The Nordic countries have been leading lights in the past century when it comes to chairs and lighting.
+And there is room for incredible, innovative displays of interior in the coffee table glossy.

-Names such as Arne Jacobsen, who created the Egg Chair, Nanna Ditzel who designed the Trinidad Chair (it’s our favourite, you see it in all airports, it’s gorgeous!) and Louis Poulsen who designed the PH Lamp (in every Danish home) have all long gone, but their classics live on forever.
-VS will, hopefully, help us discover the new Nordic classics so there is some disappointment the first edition is so focused on person interviews and profiles and isn’t the feast for the eyes we had expected.
-Soon it will run out of dull profiles and wokeness and champion the design and aesthetic power house Scandinavia already is.
-Can’t wait!
+Names such as Arne Jacobsen, who created the Egg Chair have long gone.
+Nanna Ditzel designed the Trinidad Chair (it’s our favourite, you see it in all airports, it’s gorgeous!).
+AND Louis Poulsen designed the PH Lamp (in every Danish home).
+Those were greats and their pieces have become design icons.
+Vogue Scandinavia will, hopefully, help us discover the new Nordic classics.\